Ircam-WAM/improtech-website/pages/ProgramNote_Concert1.md

 Just Her – Jester – Gesture will be performed by Hamburg-based percussionist Lin Chen.

-#### Raphael Imbert, Benjamin Lévy
+#### Raphael Imbert, Benjamin Lévy, Mourad Benhammou
 *A.I.
 Swing*

 Raphaël Imbert, saxophones, composition
 Benjamin Lévy, OMax 5 computer system
+Mourad Benhammou, drums

-Following a collaboration started 2009, Benjamin Lévy and Raphaël Imbert now offer a new duo, which is currently the subject of an artistic research residency at Ircam.
+Following a collaboration started 2009, Benjamin Lévy and Raphaël Imbert now offer a new trio, which is currently the subject of an artistic research residency at Ircam.
 The objective: to find a common and new musical language between the OMax improvisation software and the heritage and creativity of jazz, which is discovered in real time, makes sense and swings.
 Because OMax swings, new technologies groove and artificial intelligence is having fun, under the guidance of our two protagonists who are keen on experiments, research, improvisation and History.
 Louis Armstrong, Coleman Hawkins, Mary Lou Williams, John Coltrane, Alan Lomax's work songs become innovative contemporary objects, while the latest technology illuminates the musical heritage in a playful and experimental way.
 The same improvised gesture thus unites the saxophone and the computer, the past and the future, jazz and contemporary music, for a specific research that is also an arithmetic celebration and a sound laboratory.

 #### Dimitri Vassilakis with the students from the University of Athens
 *Guests : Anastasia Georgaki, Raphael Imbert and Benjamin Lévy*